Preparing and Operating Agricultural-based Tractors for Non-agricultural Activities in the Workplace

 • Neglecting to perform specific pre-use checks for the non-agricultural attachments and implements, leading to unsafe operation or equipment failure.

 • Misconception: Pre-use checks are optional if the machine was used the day before.
-Correction: Pre-use checks are mandatory every shift to identify new defects or issues that may have developed overnight or during previous use.
+Correction: Pre-use checks are mandatory every day or before each shift, as defects can develop overnight or during use.

 Frequently Asked Questions